vesellov/bitdust.docs.old/roadmap.md

 To create the most equitable relations between users, we plan to introduce methods to encourage each other.
-Each user should have the ability to make profit from donating resources of its PC into the BitPie.NET network .
+Each user should have the ability to make profit from donating resources of its PC into the BitDust network .

 We plan to use well-known "Cryptocurrency" to create an electronic "coins".
 Such coins can be used to conduct transactions between users and "pay" for services of suppliers and scrubbers.
-Like the well-known BitCoin, it will be possible to create a free conversion of BitPie.NET coins into any material assets, including real money.
+Like the well-known BitCoin, it will be possible to create a free conversion of BitDust coins into any material assets, including real money.

-The next step could release of our own electronic "shares" of the BitPie.NET company, which will be fully protected by the same way.
+The next step could release of our own electronic "shares" of the BitDust company, which will be fully protected by the same way.
-Anyone will be able to instantly invest in BitPie.NET company from home and gain profits from the growth of capitalization of the entire project.
+Anyone will be able to instantly invest in BitDust company from home and gain profits from the growth of capitalization of the entire project.

-This will attract almost unlimited funding with a corresponding increase in the BitPie.NET network itself.
+This will attract almost unlimited funding with a corresponding increase in the BitDust network itself.

 ## Anonymous logon

-At the moment, user identification  in the BitPie.NET system let you hide your personal data and uses only short text identifiers.
+At the moment, user identification  in the BitDust system let you hide your personal data and uses only short text identifiers.
 Not required any authorization, provide your email or phone number.
-BitPie.NET company do not know any info about the users and do not care about that.
+BitDust company do not know any info about the users and do not care about that.

 However, the user's IP address at this stage of the project development can not be hidden - it is published in his identiy file in open or semi-open form.
-We can talk about pseudo-anonymity in the BitPie.NET network.
+We can talk about pseudo-anonymity in the BitDust network.

 The implementation of the algorithm of hiding the real IP address of the user will provide: